rkt/rkt/Documentation/subcommands/run.md

 ## Global options

-See the table with [global options in general commands documentation](../commands.md#global-options).
+See the table with [global options in the general commands documentation](../commands.md#global-options).